TurtleWarePL/clest/README.md

 having the same name, a condition of type CLEST:CHILD-ALREADY-EXISTS is signalled.

-    clest:load-project parent (designator string)

-Looks for a child in the parent's collection.
-Designator is project's name which is a STRING.
-If a project does not exist in parent's collection a condition of type CLEST:CHILD-DOESNT-EXIST is signalled.
-Otherwise returns requested project.

-    clest:delete-project parent (designator string)

-Deletes a project from the parent's collection.
-Designator is project's name which is a string.
-If a project does not exist in parent's collection a condition of type CLEST:CHILD-DOESNT-EXIST is signalled.

 ### Test suite parent protocol

 PARENT of each test-suite must be a project or another test-suite.
 That means that both PROJECT and TEST-SUITE must obey this protocol as parents.

-    clest:list-test-suites parent
     clest:save-test-suite parent (object clest:test-suite)

-    clest:load-test-suite parent (designator string)
-    clest:delete-test-suite (designator string)
+Purpose and use of these functions is similar to the project parent protocol.

-### Test case parent protocol
+### Test scenario parent protocol

-PARENT of each test-case must be a project or a test-suite.
-That means that both PROJECT and TEST-SUITE must obey this protocol as parents.
+PARENT of each test-scenario must be a project or a test-suite.
+That means that both PROJECT and TEST-SUITE must obey this protocol as a parent.

-    clest:list-test-cases parent
-    clest:save-test-case parent (object clest:test-case)
+    clest:save-test-scenario parent (object clest:test-scenario)

-    clest:load-test-case parent (designator string)
-    clest:delete-test-case (designator string)
+Purpose and use of these functions is similar to the project parent protocol.

+### Synopsis protocol

 ### Project protocol

-    clest:list-test-suites (parent project)
+    clest:documentation (parent clest:project)

 Returns a sequence of test suites which are parent direct children.